josejlm2/CodingChallenges/CodeEval/ReadMe.md

 ### Contents:

 There are 3 directories, `easy/`, `moderate/` and `hard/` corresponding with the level of the challenges in the website.
+Within each folder, the challenges are separated into the languages that were used to solve the problem.

 ### Easy